 buy me a coffee on Ko-fi, or

-The photo above is of my hall table which I’ve decorated with jars and bottles upcycled into apothecary paraphernalia.
+The photo above is of my hall table which I’ve decorated with jars and bottles upcycled into apothecary paraphernalia to look like a mad scientist’s laboratory.
 I store them empty in the attic and then just fill them with dyed water when Hallowe’en rocks around.
 You can download template labels online.
 My favs are from iDIY.com, Domestically Creative, Hallowe’en Forum

 This Hallowe’en banner, made in burlap / hessian by the author of the brendid.com blog, could be even more sustainable if were able to recycle food sacks and used tea to dye it instead of spray paint.

-An article on sustainable Hallowe’en decorations wouldn’t be complete without featuring some mason jars and here they are.
-Just fill up any empty jars with fairy lights, cotton balls or cheesecloth and either place a plastic inside or if you don’t have any paint one on the inside of the jar.
+An article on sustainable Hallowe’en decorations wouldn’t be complete without featuring some mason jars and here they some spooky insect filled jars.
+Just fill up any empty jars with fairy lights, cotton balls or cheesecloth and either place a plastic insect inside or if you don’t have any paint one on the inside of the jar.

 If spiders aren’t your thing then maybe you’ll be charmed by the delightful Mummy Luminaries, inspired by the Pottery Barn and created by the same person who did the banner above.
 What a talented lady!